MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

-We want to define the `window.ethereum` object as `any` to avoid warnings in our editor.
-Once we are using the Ethers Web3 convenience library, we can set that object to an actual type.
+We want to define the `window.ethereum` object as `any` to get around type checking.
+This is ok for the purpose of this demo, but there are other approaches that are beyond the scope of this tutorial.

 In the `src/vite-env.d.ts` file, update to: